eshaan-punalekar/Things-Missing-in-High-School-Computer-Science/README.md

-# things-missing-in-high-school-computer-science
+# Things Missing in High School Computer Science

-This is a guide that explores topics not covered in generic high school computer science courses.
-Here, I provide resources (blogs, tutorials, guides, etc.) and brief explanations on topics that receive little to no attention in the world of high school CS.
+This is a guide that explores important topics that should be covered in generic high school computer science courses but aren't.
+In addition to breif explanations, I provide readers with key resources (tutorials, online courses, YouTube videos, articles, research papers, etc.) to help build their knowledge on the topics covered in the guide.
+These topics include Artificial Intelligence and Machine Learning, Cybersecuirty, Web Development, and more!